mahayasa/ctgan-enn-cs/README.md

 ## Objectives
 - Optimizing customer churn prediction result by extend the CTGAN-ENN with cost-sensitive learning perspective
+- Evaluate the performance of prediction using F1-score, AUC, and G-Mean metric
 - Ivestigate how robust is the classical machine learning algorithm on this area

 ## Methodology